 San Francisco lefties: even they don’t listen to one another any more.

-Job Title: Associate Pastor for Church Planting at Faith EPC in Kingstowne, VA
+Job Title: Associate Pastor at Faith EPC in Kingstowne, VA

 Education: Bachelor of Arts in Political Science from Rutgers University; Master of Divinity from Southeastern Baptist Theological Seminary; Doctor of Ministry candidate at Trinity School for Ministry in Ambridge, PA

 Personal interests: Baseball, science fiction, chess, music (I play the autoharp in worship), astronomy and cosmology

 Contact me with questions about Faith, the EPC, or anything else on your mind

 My occasional weekly commentary on World magazine's "The World and Everything In It"

 About the Header